jandiorio/ansible-dnac-modules/README.md

 - **timezonefinder** for resolving the timezone based on physical address `pip install timezonefinder`

-## Installation Steps

-These modules are not shipped with Ansible core but they can be installed

-# following these steps:

-The modules are written in python and require the following additional Python Modules be installed on your control node system.

-- **geopy** to resolve building addresses and populate lat/long

-  `pip install geopy`
-- **requests**

-  `pip install requests`
-- **timezonefinder** to resolve the timezone based on the physical bulding address provided

-  `pip install timezonefinder`

 ## Installation

 Follow these steps to prepare the environment and being using the modules.